royaltm/spectrusty-tutorial/step1.md

 ### Generalized solution

 Up to this point we assumed only one specific Spectrum type can be used in your program.
-What if you'd want to be able to switch the Spectrum model run-time?
+What if you'd like to be able to switch the Spectrum model run-time?

 For that, we'll have to slightly pivot and embrace generics a little bit more.
 If you are new to Rust, it would be wise to read more about generics now, [here in this book](https://doc.rust-lang.org/book/ch10-00-generics.html).